What we know and don't know about the Senate recall process - The Media HQ

 When will the trial start?

-The trial begins Tuesday, January 21 at 1 p.m.
-AND, after which it will take place six days a week, Monday to Saturday, from 1 p.m.
-ET and generally ending between 5 p.m. or 6 p.m.
-ET, according to the office of the Senate Majority Leader Mitch McConnell.
+The trial will begin Tuesday at 1 p.m.
+AND, after which it will take place six days a week, Monday to Saturday, also from 1 p.m.
+The condensed opening schedule proposed in McConnell’s resolution suggests that the trial, at least in its first week, will take place over 12 days and run late into the night.

-But the first session of the trial, Tuesday, when they will deal with the organizational resolution, could exceed 18 hours, according to the helpers of each party.
+TThe first session of Tuesday, when they will deal with the organizational resolution, could exceed 18 hours, according to the helpers of each party.

 What will the schedule look like each day?

-The Senate will enter in session at noon ET each day of the trial, and there will be time for management remarks and possibly legislative action before 12:30 pm AND, when preparations are made for the start of the trial.
+The Senate will enter session at noon ET each day of the trial, and there will be time for management comments and possibly legislative action before 12:30 pm, when preparations are made for the trial to begin.

+McConnell, a Republican from Kentucky, plans to give housekeepers and Trump’s legal team every 24 hours over two days for their opening arguments, according to the resolution.
+The move indicates that Senate Republicans are pushing to end the trial as quickly as possible – potentially before the President’s February 4 State of the Union speech.
+If the Senate does not agree to calling witnesses or summoning documents, Trump could even be acquitted by the middle of next week.

 Will we see witnesses?

-Note: UPDATE: This story was updated after CNN reported the contents of the rules proposed by McConnell for the trial.